RootOfCode/worlds.h/README.md

 ## Background and bug fixes

-This library is a port of the Common Lisp [worlds][lisp-worlds] package by [Nikodemus Siivola][author].
+This library is a port of the Common Lisp [worlds][lisp-worlds] package.
 Two bugs in the original were corrected:

 1. **Broken ancestor traversal** — `slot-value-using-class` iterated a loop variable `world` but always read from `*current-world*` (unchanged), so only